 Why is this?
 Well, many of us neglect our necks, only thinking about protecting and treating our faces with lotions and potions to protect and moisturize.
 When you think about the fact, too, that your neck is constantly exposed to the elements and is not covered up too often (with the exception being in the colder weather), it’s no wonder that it’s mighty vulnerable to the many negative effects of the sun, wind and pollution.

 But the outside elements are not the only things wreaking damage on your neck.
 With the advent of electronic devices, we’re spending a lot of time inside, too, with our heads hanging down.
 Not only will holding your head in that position give you what’s known as “text neck” and lead to things like upper and shoulder pain, muscle tightness, spasms and headaches, it can contribute to “turkey neck” and other aesthetic issues caused by the continuous crinkling of the skin and breakdown of your tissue’s integrity to protect against wrinkles.
 (Holding your phone at eye level can help prevent that problem, or keep it from getting worse.)
+Make sure that you take something for your pain if it is bothering you on a daily basis.
+And if you find that your pain medication isn’t strong enough, then you may want to consider an alternative option.
+Different types of cannabis strands and extracts have been known to help with pain relief; so you can visit somewhere like to go weed to have a look at the products that are on offer to you.
+It is important that you choose the best option for you though.

 When you think about the fact that the average head weighs 10 pounds – and for each inch your head is tilted forward the pressure on your spine doubles – it’s easy to understand how our poor necks bear the burden.